Cooking Thanksgiving dinner with a remote digital food thermometer is a game-changer.

 Most smokers and grills come with a built-in dial thermometer, and they are mostly junk.

-A remote digital thermometer can tell you exactly how hot it is at the spot were the Turkey is sitting.
+A remote digital thermometer can tell you exactly how hot it is at the spot where your turkey is sitting.

 About those pop-ups or analog thermometers, I mentioned earlier.